Our Instructors

 Lynda Albertson is the CEO of the Association for Research into Crimes Against Art.
 Her courses focus on research methodology useful in understanding art-related crimes, to better preserve the world’s collective cultural heritage.

 In her capacity as a forensic analyst she assists, where possible, public officials in uncovering useful details surrounding crimes against art and antiquities as part of ARCA’s Transnational Crime Mapping Project which assists law enforcement and public prosecutors in Europe and North America.
-She also oversees onsite operations during ARCA’s Postgraduate Certificate Programming on art crime and cultural heritage protection.
+She currently serves as a subject matter expert assisting European and North American law enforcement agencies and public prosecutors on overlapping art and antiquities issues of common concern.
+Annually, she also oversees onsite operations during ARCA’s Postgraduate Certificate Programming on art crime and cultural heritage protection.

 Judge Arthur Tompkins